Advanced Parkinson's Care to Meet Patients' Needs

-- Medical consultation with neurologist or other specialists as needed
+- Medical consultation with neurologist or rehabilitation physician

 - Nutrition counseling and support

 - Advanced rehabilitation technologies, including assistive technologies, body-weight support systems, and electrical stimulation devices